MRU-F2025-COMP3504/mru-exchange/Developer Guide.md

 ### Adding Tests

-- How to add a new Test

-1. Create a test file in the __tests__ directory next to your component: ComponentName.test.tsx
+1. Create a test file in the **tests** directory next to your component (e.g., `ComponentName.test.tsx`)

-2. Import testing utilities
+2. Import testing utilities (e.g., `vi`, `mock`)

-3. Write test cases using describe and it blocks

-4. Run tests locally

-5. Commit your test, CI will automatically run tests on every PR
+3. Commit your test.
+Our automated continuous integration workflow will automatically run tests on every pull request.